 TR market deposits are submitted in one (or a combination of both) of the following forms:

-Irrevocable commercial Letter of Credit (as set out in Appendix F) provided by an IESO -approved bank (); or
+Irrevocable commercial Letter of Credit (as set out in Appendix F) provided by an IESO -approved bank (MR Ch.8 s.4.8.2A.1); or

-Cash deposits made with the IESO by the TR participant, or on the TR participant’s behalf ().
+Cash deposits made with the IESO by the TR participant, or on the TR participant’s behalf (MR Ch.8 s.4.8.2A.2).

 TR market deposits made in cash may be submitted by electronic funds transfer to an IESO designated account detailed in Appendix F. TR market deposits provided in the form of a Letter of Credit must be submitted to the IESO in original hard copy form.
-The bidding limit for a TR auction is normally set at 10 times the amount of the TR market deposit provided by the TR participant ().
+The bidding limit for a TR auction is normally set at 10 times the amount of the TR market deposit provided by the TR participant (MR Ch.8 s.5.4.14.1).

-For TR participants who have previously defaulted on payment for TRs awarded, the IESO may set the bidding limit at less than 10 times the level of the TR market deposit the TR participant has posted ().
-The IESO may also require the TR market deposit to be paid in cash before the participant is permitted to participate in the round of the auction ().
+For TR participants who have previously defaulted on payment for TRs awarded, the IESO may set the bidding limit at less than 10 times the level of the TR market deposit the TR participant has posted (MR Ch.8 s.4.20.2.2).
+The IESO may also require the TR market deposit to be paid in cash before the participant is permitted to participate in the round of the auction (MR Ch.8 s.4.20.2.1).

 The IESO verifies TR market deposits for participation in the TR market by: